-The BFA program in dance with a concentration in dance education prepares students for certification to teach dance in K-12 schools in the state of Arizona.
-Students in this degree program are required to complete additional state certification requirements.
-The School of Film, Dance and Theatre provides a dynamic and culturally diverse learning environment where students develop as creative artists, scholars and educators.
-Studies in dance cultures, music, digital media, dance history, philosophy and criticism, movement science, somatics and stage and screen production enhance the rich educational setting.
-Creativity and research, the core program values, are embedded in a broad range of academic experiences emphasizing movement and creative practices, artistic process, leadership and pedagogy.
+The School of Music, Dance and Theatre provides a dynamic and culturally diverse learning environment in which students develop as creative artists, scholars and educators.
+Studies in dance cultures, music, digital media, dance history, philosophy and criticism, movement science, somatics, and stage and screen production enhance the rich educational setting.
+Creativity and research, the core program values, help to bridge knowledge and community and are embedded in a broad range of academic experiences emphasizing movement and creative practices, artistic process, leadership and pedagogy.

 Find and apply for relevant scholarships.